raserma/packstack-challenge/decisions-taken.md

 familiart with OST.
 Also, it is not a mandatory task, so I will not waste all my time here.
 Something simple and effective should work.

+## Decision 04
+ * Add vagrant ports to open connections with the guest.
+Added "forwarded port" mapping 80:8080.